aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-headers-and-footers/_index.md

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-CreateHeaderFooterUsingDocBuilder-CopyHeadersFootersFromPreviousSection.cs" >}}

-## How to Remove Only Footers
+## How to Remove Only Headers or Only Footers

-Each section in a document can have up to three headers and up to three footers (for first, even and odd pages).
-If you want to delete all footers in a document you need to loop through all sections and remove every footer node.
+Each section in a document can have up to three headers and up to three footers (for first, even, and odd pages).
+If you want to remove all headers or all footers in a document, you need to loop through all the sections and remove each corresponding header node or footer node.

-The following code example shows how to delete all footers from all sections, but leaves headers intact:
+The following code example shows how to remove all footers from all sections but leave headers intact.
+You can remove only headers in a similar way:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-RemoveFooters-RemoveFooters.cs" >}}